Ad Noctum: Chapter 7

 Rush sighed, then leaned his head against Volker’s shoulder.

-You’re the worst, Volker mentally informed him, the tears still leaking silently from his eyes.
+You’re the worst, Volker mentally informed Rush.
 You were definitely going to let us die in a fire.

-The door to the room swished open and Telford reentered the room.
-He stopped just inside the door.
+The door swished open and Telford reentered the room.
 “Fucking hell,” he whispered, staring at the pair of them.
 “What was in that dust?”
-The door swished shut directly behind him.

-“The room’s clear, I take it?”
-Rush asked.
-He lifted his head with a small pained sound in the back of his throat.
+Rush lifted his head with a small pained sound in the back of his throat.
+“This room’s clear, I take it?”

 “Felicitations,” Rush said dryly.
 “Be sure you tell Kiva just how on fire I set everything.”